-The Company operates in Canada, Mexico, Serbia, Bulgaria and the Netherlands, and its expenses are incurred in CAD\$, US\$, MXN, EUR, BGN and RSD.
+The Company operates in Canada, USA, Mexico, Serbia, and Bulgaria, and its expenses are incurred in CAD\$, US\$, MXN, EUR, BGN and RSD but funded primarily in Cdn\$ and US\$.
 The Company is affected by currency transaction risk, which may affect the Company's operating results as exchange rates fluctuate.
-Based on this exposure, as at December 31, 2020 a 5% change in exchange rates could give rise to a change in the net loss by approximately \$80,000 which is primarily due to the Company's USD cash balance of \$1.25M at year end.
+Based on this exposure, as at December 31, 2021 a 5% change in exchange rates could give rise to a change in the net loss by approximately \$92,570 which is primarily due to the Company's USD cash balance of \$1.48M at year end.
 The Company has not hedged its exposure to currency risk.